How to get touch with us over the festive period

-Trade marks can be registered as words, logos or a combination of both.
+Trade marks can be registered as words, logos, or a combination of both.
 Your branding enjoys the best protection if it is registered as a combination of both but if you are selecting one, you should choose a word mark over a logo mark.
-A word mark can be used to protect a domain name and it will come up on Google, social media and other searches.
+A word mark can be used to protect a domain name and it will come up on Google, social media, and other searches.
 There are strong trade marks and weak ones.
 Strong trade marks are typically creative or unique, setting your business apart from your competitors.
 They are easier to enforce against infringers.
 Descriptive or less distinctive marks are weak and may be open to challenge, or even attacked by invalidation proceedings, and enforcement action may be easier to resist.

-When selecting a brand name for your company, product of service, we strongly advise that you think about the trade mark implications of the name should you ever want to register it in the future.
+When selecting a brand name for your company, product or service, we strongly advise that you think about the trade mark implications of the name should you ever want to register it in the future.
 Trade mark law prescribes that trade marks should be distinctive and there are five main categories of distinctiveness:

 Generic marks can be seen at the weakest end of the continuum of trade mark strength.
 They comprise of common terms associated with products or services e.g. “CLOCK” for watches.
 The rationale for not allowing generic trade marks to be registered is that a person or entity should not be given exclusive rights to use words that generically identify a product and/or service.